 - Open Dissertations: EBSCO Open Dissertations now includes the content from American Doctoral Dissertations.
 It is a free database with records for more than 800,000 electronic theses and dissertations from around the world.

-- Opposing Viewpoints in Context: An engaging online experience for those seeking contextual information and opinions on hundreds of today’s hottest social issues.
+- Opposing Viewpoints (Gale in Context): An engaging online experience for those seeking contextual information and opinions on hundreds of today’s hottest social issues.
 Drawing on the acclaimed Greenhaven Press series, the solution features continuously updated viewpoints, topic overviews, full-text magazines, academic journals, news articles, primary source documents, statistics, images, videos, audio files and links to vetted websites.

 - Regional Business News: Full-text coverage of regional business publications.

 - School Center: Preparation and skill building for school tests and assignments.